mattmastin/uga_industrial_math_day_2024/talk.md

 ---
 # Other Questions

-- What resources would you recommend for interview preparation?
+## What resources would you recommend for interview preparation?
   - Learn about the business ahead of time
   - If it's a role that involves coding, you should be prepared to do live coding or provide code samples
   - start a github account and use it for something
     - maybe a simple website (google "static website)
-    - learn git / github / gitlab
+    - tinker with git / github / gitlab / vscode

-- Any tips for weathering the stressful job search process?
-  - Interviewing is a skill and it's hard to practice
-  - Focus on learning something each time.

 ---